-- to be planted in front gardens, with a mature height of 5-6m and pot size of minimum 75lt.
-Front garden trees should be aligned between street trees where possible to form a backdrop to the street tree planting. - · Consider planting deciduous trees in front gardens to allow winter sun and light into houses. - Lawn areas should not exceed 70% of the front yard softscape garden area. - Min 0.5m wide planting strip required along the front property boundary. - Front gardens consisting of a variety of plant species with varying heights, texture and colour are strongly encouraged.
+- At least one and ideally two trees are to be planted in front gardens, with a mature height of 5-6m and pot size of minimum 75lt.
+Front garden trees should be aligned between street trees where possible to form a backdrop to the street tree planting - Consider planting deciduous trees in front gardens to allow winter sun and light into houses. - Lawn areas should not exceed 70% of the front yard softscape garden area. - Min 0.5m wide planting strip required along the front property boundary. - Front gardens consisting of a variety of plant species with varying heights, texture and colour are strongly encouraged.